Edit-ya/sample-travel-Website-with-database/README.md

-# sample-travel-Website-with-database
+# travel-Website-with-database
-Travel form accepting details and storing it, used php, html, mysql, JS, AJAX
+It includes a ravel form which accepts details and stores  it, used php, XAMPP,  html, mysql, JS, AJAX